bcn-sdn-meetup/st2-workshop/README.md

 	* [https://gist.github.com/aaronwolen/5017084] included and improved with the comments

-> Special thanks to  [Daniel Caballero](https://github.com/dcaba) for creating so cool bash scripts to generate this slides :)
+> Special thanks to  [Daniel Caballero](https://github.com/dcaba) for creating so cool bash scripts to generate these slides :)